 61 Columbus Avenue at 62nd Street

-We’re not talking taco stand fare at this Lincoln Center favorite.
-The cuisine is Mexican upscale, for sure, but there are plenty of yummy choices for all ages.
-And the restaurant will gladly tone down the spice for more sensitive palates.
-It’s always fun to watch the waiters concoct your guacamole appetizer tableside too.
+We’re not talking standard taco stand fare at this Lincoln Center favorite.
+The cuisine is upscale Mexican, but there are plenty of yummy choices for all ages, including a Young Amigos menu (with activity sheet), and the restaurant is happy to tone down the spices.
+Kids will delight in watching the fast-fingered waiters manhandling avocados as they whip up the restaurant's famous tableside guacamole.

 Ed’s Chowder House